Himanip04/himani-portfolio/README.md

 # Frontend UI Assignment

-This project is a responsive frontend UI made by watching the Web and Mobile reference videos provided in the assignment.
-The focus of the project was to match the layout, spacing, fonts, colors and animations exactly like the reference UI.
+This project is a responsive frontend UI recreated by referring to the provided Web and Mobile design videos.
+The goal of this implementation was to match the layout, spacing, typography, colors, and animations as closely as possible to the original reference.

 ## Objective
-- Same UI recreate karna jaisa video me tha.
+- Recreate the same UI as shown in the reference video.
-- Mobile and Desktop dono me UI sahi chalna chahiye.
+- Ensure smooth usability on both Mobile and Desktop screens.
-- UI clean, smooth aur modern dikhna chahiye.
+- Keep the UI clean, modern, and visually consistent.
-- Code simple and component based hona chahiye.
+- Maintain a simple and reusable component-based code structure.

 ## Tech Used
 - React (Create React App)